CtrlK

 Actionability

-The skill provides fully executable bash commands and Python scripts throughout.
-Every step includes copy-paste ready commands with specific file paths, flags, and output redirection.
+The skill provides fully executable bash commands and Python scripts throughout all workflow steps.
+Commands are copy-paste ready with specific flags, output paths, and tool invocations.
 The Python analysis scripts are complete and functional, not pseudocode.

 3 / 3